eboutili/splunk_hec/edb2.md

 Copy the Containerized Splunk installation script to a temporary directory on the Puppet Master server and run it as root or using sudo.

-Create a HEC input for puppet summaries
+Create a HEC input for puppet summaries (Splunk Web UI)
 -----------
 Log into the new Splunk Server: `http://<your-master-ip>:8000`
 - Login/Password: admin/puppetlabs